pluginsandsnippets/widget-for-zendesk-chat-via-api/readme.txt

 = 1.2 : March 02, 2022 =
 * Updated release for documentation and wording *
 = 1.0 : March 01, 2022 =
-* Zendesk Chat Widget via API Released*
+* Widget for Zendesk Chat via API Released*